simpledotorg/simple-server/doc/arch/020-questionnaires-aka-dynamic-forms.md

 | supplies_reports        | uuid-2 | {form-2} |

 ### 2. Mobile _syncs_ questionnaire_responses from server to device
 User inputs for a dynamic form are stored in a questionnaire response.
-Mobile requests them from server using [this sync API](https://api.simple.org/api-docs/index.html#tag/Questionnaire-Responses).
+Mobile requests questionnaire response sync resources from the server using [this sync API](https://api.simple.org/api-docs/index.html#tag/Questionnaire-Responses).
+These responses serve as data for user to create, view or update.

 Other sync resources have explicit keys for recording input (Blood Pressures have "systolic"/"diastolic", Patients have "gender", etc.).
 Questionnaire response records all user inputs in a single field `content` of JSON data type.